kora-projects/kora-docs/mkdocs/docs/en/documentation/kafka.md

     })
     ```

-It is also possible to manually perform all manipulations with `KafkaProducer`:
+It is also possible to manage the transaction manually through `begin()`:

 ===! ":fontawesome-brands-java: `Java`"